 - Attendance to all pre-trip meetings is required.

-- Class schedules may be adjusted for summer and winter breaks, recognized national holidays, and special events.
+- Class schedules may be adjusted for winter, spring, and summer breaks as well as recognized national holidays and special events.

 - Group Fitness programs and instructors will vary each semester.

-- Attendance to all Group Fitness programs is on a first-come, first-serve basis.
+- No pre-registration is required.
+Attendance to all group fitness classes is on a first-come, first-serve basis.

 - Proper swim attire and Viking/Rec Card or Swim Card are required for all Aqua classes.